FastPayCash/FastPayExtentionMagento2.x/README.md

 - Merchant ID : Your Valid Merchant ID that Provided from FastPay.
 - API Password : Your Valid Password that Provided from FastPay.

-  You can test with the following merchent creadentials:
+  You can test with the following merchent credentials:

 	Merchant ID: +9641684405075